 Promotes the understanding of implicit and explicit biases, how biases can be mitigated, and how biases can impede successful policing.

-Lieutenant and Executive Staff Assistant, Rocky River Division of Police
+Chief, Rocky River Division of Police

 Challenges law enforcement officers to assess their intellectual and emotional transition from the police academy to their current position.
 Identify aspects of the cynical police officer and describe what happens to an officer’s mindset when experiencing the long-term effects of hypervigilance.